SteveDeJongh/LS_170/review.md

 An IP address in IPv4 is an address that is logical in nature.
 They are not tied to a specific device, but can be assigned as required to devices as they join a network.
 An IPv4 IP address is 32 bits in length and divided into 4 sections of eight bits each.
 When converted from binary to decimal, each of those sections provides a range of numbers from 0 to 255.

 36. **What are the components of IP addresses?**
+IPv4 addresses can be broken down into:
+Country/network
+Region/Network
+Subnetwork
+Device

 37. **What is a packet in computer networking?**
 A packet is the PDU for the IP Protocol at the Internet/network layer.